-The competition is a simulated hearing of the WTO dispute settlement system.
-The teams prepare and analyze a fictive case and present their arguments both for the Complainant and the Respondent in front of a Panel which consists of WTO and trade law experts.
+The Competition is a simulated hearing of the WTO dispute settlement system.
+The teams prepare and analyse a fictive case and present their arguments both for the Complainant and the Respondent in front of a Panel which consists of WTO and trade law experts.

 Teams consisting of 2 – 4 law students are eligible to participate.

 The aim is to enhance knowledge of international trade law and WTO dispute settlement procedures as well as to enhance the capacity for meaningful engagement in multilateral trade in the long term.

 The teams prepare written submissions for the complainant and respondent of a fictitious case written by a WTO professional.

 Regional Rounds are usually composed of 5 elimination rounds.
 They are taking place all over the world: an All-American Round, an Asia-Pacific Rounds, two European Rounds and an African Round.